simoneromano96/federation-graphql-rust/README.md

 This service must implement: login; signup; logout; user-info; is-authorized endpoints.

-This service must be a REST service and should be a GraphQL service.
+This service must be a REST service and should be a GraphQL service where possible, every service must be documented (REST with OpenAPI and GraphQL with the builtin schema docs).

 Routes details: